pj-labs/angular-form-child-component/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `npm run start` for a dev server.
+Navigate to http://localhost:4200